Is this volunteering role right for me?

 Puppy Walkers play a vital role in the early socialisation and education of guide dogs.
-At about six weeks of age, puppies start their early training, remaining with you until they are around one year old.
+At about seven weeks of age, puppies start their early training, remaining with you until between 12-16 months of age.
 They then head off to a training centre to begin their specialised training.

 - You will need to care for, feed and train the puppy.
 This is very time consuming and - particularly when young - our puppies cannot be left on their own for more than three hours.

 - You will be expected to teach basic obedience commands and you will need a suitable outside area (ideally gravel or pavement) where the puppy can go to the toilet.

 - The puppy must be familiarised with different environments and you will be expected to introduce the puppy to different people, sounds and situations.

 |What skills or experience are required?||What training and support will I receive?|